alan-if/alan-docs/alanguide/README.md

 The AsciiDoc reconstruction of this document takes on from where Thomas Nilefalk left (see [Document History] below).

-The AsciiDoc formatting still needs some cleaning up, and the contents relating to the Standard Library need to be updated because they refer to the old version of the Library.
-Also, the document should be adapted to the [styling conventions] adopted in this project.
+The AsciiDoc formatting still needs some cleaning up, and the document should be adapted to the [styling conventions] adopted in this project.
+The source files of the tutorial are being reconstructed, along with a copy of the required Library (v0.6.2) so that the reader is able to actually work on the tutorial.

 For more details on the pending tasks and guidelines on the adaptation workflow, see the [`TODO.md`][TODO] document.